RABBI NOACH LAWRENCE

 Celebrating Shabbat with Gan Shalom,

-the preschool of Congregation Beth Shalom of Bloomington, IN
+the preschool of Beth Shalom of Bloomington:

 On Simchat Torah